‘MEN AT WORK’: CLEANING UP MAN’S DEBRIS IN THE OCEAN

 “GIVE PEEPS A CHANCE”: THREATENED PIPING PLOVERS

 Not the feeblest punning title on this blog, but going hard for the avian-related booby prize.
 As it were.
+And you might with reason point out that, strictly speaking, ‘peeps’ are not plovers at all, but small squeaky sandpiper species.
 Many months ago I did a short post about these tiny plovers, and had begun to update it.
 Then I found that both the BNT and the ABACO SCIENTIST are onto them too.
 Thanks to them, I have some excellent added material further down the page… But first, here’s a quick cut out ‘n’ keep summary

 SIZE Charadrius melodus is a Very Small Shorebird